List of Shortland Street characters introduced in 2019: Tess Hutchinson

 Tess Hutchison, played by Becky McEwan, made her first appearance on 6 December 2019.
 She arrives in Ferndale at the Warner Manion as the girlfriend of Phoenix Warner.
 She helps to get Zara Mandal to hospital after she collapses and it is revealed that Tess is pregnant with Phoenix's baby.
 On 19 December 2019, the couple welcome their baby daughter, Amelie.

 In 2020, she starts nursing at the hospital, and discovers that Phoenix took 1 million dollars from the hospital.
 Phoenix is worried, and Tess convinces him to stay in Ferndale and confess to Chris, but Phoenix makes a runner to Santiago, leaving Tess and the baby behind.

 In March 2020, she starts to develop feelings for Prince Kimiora and also becomes extremely cagey about her side of the family.
 She and Prince share a kiss and later decide to start a relationship (in reality, the actors of Prince and Tess are married themselves).
 Phoenix later returns but dies that October.

 In 2021, she fell for Tom, the anaesthetist, and her mother, Megan returns, but also with Tess' abusive stepfather, Richard.
 Tess tried to use Phoenix's money to fund a new drug for her mother's bowel cancer treatment, so long as she leaves Richard for good, but she developed an allergic reaction, so she had to go for surgery.

-In the 2021 cliffhanger, although Megan managed to witness Tess' wedding to Tom, both Megan and Tess were stabbed by Richard at the wedding reception, While Megan didn’t make it, Tess was in a critical way and was rushed to surgery, Tess pulls through the surgery, but as they are closing her up she suffers complications from another tear and goes into cardiac arrest, despite best efforts to revive her, she dies, leaving Amelie orphaned.
+In the 2021 cliffhanger, although Megan managed to witness Tess' wedding to Tom, both Megan and Tess were stabbed by Richard at the wedding reception, While Megan didn't make it, Tess was in a critical way and was rushed to surgery, Tess pulls through the surgery, but as they are closing her up she suffers complications from another tear and goes into cardiac arrest, despite best efforts to revive her, she dies, leaving Amelie orphaned.
 Amelie is now looked after by Phoenix's father Chris Warner and his partner Viviene.

-After Damo's accident in July 2022, Tess appears to him in a dream by telling him to go back to Desi.
+After Damo's accident in July 2022, Tess appears to him in a dream by telling him to return to Desi.